Clip and save, folks. In a few short words, I hope to help you save hundreds, maybe thousands of dollars this year.

 Soon, I will do an entire column about buying drugs in from our Northern neighbors, hopefully clearing some of the deceitful and shameless fog emitting from FDA/Pharma Lie Machine.

-In the meantime, there’s lots of valuable information about buying from Canadian pharmacies at Canada: Your Prescription for Lower Drug Prices.
+In the meantime, there’s lots of valuable information about buying from Canadian pharmacies in Canada: Your Prescription for Lower Drug Prices.

 Remember: The most effective drug in the world is useless unless affordable.